VikasSpawar/Pro_Tasker/README.md

 ## Pro Tasker provides a user-friendly interface with the following features:

 - View tasks: The application displays a list of tasks, showing the title, description, and status of each task.
-- Add a task: Users can create a new task by providing a title, description, and selecting a status.
+- Add a task: Users can create a new task by providing a title, and description, and selecting a status.
 - Edit a task: Users can update the title, description, and status of an existing task.
 - Delete a task: Users can delete a task, removing it from the task list.